 One of the most popular islands in Croatia, Hvar is well known for being the leading party island in Croatia.
 The nightlife is mainly concentrated in Hvar Town, but the island has two sides, and the other side is ideal for a family break.

 You won’t struggle to find a nightclub in Hvar Town, and you may even spot a celebrity, but the rest of the island is quite traditional and laid-back.
-Recently, Stari Grad celebrated its 2,400th year and is home to the UNESCO Listed Stari Grad Plain.
-The towns of Jelsa and Vrboska are two idyllic Dalmatian towns that should not be missed.
+Recently, Stari Grad celebrated its 2,400th year and is home to the UNESCO-listed Stari Grad Plain.
+The towns of Jelsa and Vrboska are two idyllic Dalmatian Coast towns that should not be missed.

 Best For Exploration

-Korcula Island (pronounced KOR-chu-la), also known as the Emerald Isle, is one of the absolute best islands near Dubrovnik.
-Located in southern Dalmatia, this small, 279-square-kilometer island is a favorite among travelers.
-A place of culture, history, beauty, and charm, the island of Korcula offers various activities and unique traditions, all surrounded by the stunning Adriatic sea and excellent Korcula weather.
+Korcula Island (pronounced KOR-chu-la), also known as the Emerald Isle, is one of the best islands near Dubrovnik.
+Located in southern Dalmatia, this small 279-square-kilometer island is a favorite among travelers.
+A great place of culture, history, beauty, and charm, the island of Korcula offers various activities and unique traditions, all surrounded by the stunning Adriatic sea and excellent Korcula weather.

 Vela Luka, Korcula